cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/build-http-policies/data-loss-prevention.md

 ## Configure a DLP profile

-You may either use DLP profiles predefined by Cloudflare, or create your own custom profiles based on regex, predefined detection entries, and DLP datasets.
+You may either use DLP profiles predefined by Cloudflare, or create your own custom profiles based on regular expressions (regex), predefined detection entries, and DLP datasets.

 ### Configure a predefined profile